exploratoria/exploratoria.github.io/exhibits/heat/random-walk-readme.md

 * Click "Update View" several times to see different random paths.
 If the motion appears to have stopped, then zoom out to find where the end of the path has gone.

-* Try altering the "" variable in the code to make the motion faster.
+* Try decreasing the "countBeforeNewStep" variable in the code to make the motion faster.

 About the code: